mmiranda222/.statsuite/content/configurations/de-configuration.md

 | 6 | 1 000 000 | 1 |

 **Configurable parameter**
-It applies the calculation over the observation values when the Preferred Scale attribute is used in the data source.<br>
+It applies the calculation over the observation values when the Preferred scale attribute is used in the data source.<br>

 * in `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/setting.json`